Teaching Pysankarstvo:

 Once all of the visible beeswax has been removed, I will remove the residual wax and give the pysanka a bit of “shine.”

-First, I clean the egg with a solvent.
-I generally use odorless mineral spirits or Goo Gone (with a lovely citrus scent); I don’t usually allow the students to do this because such solvents are generally quite flammable and shouldn’t be inhaled.
+2. With full eggs, or emptied eggs than have been dewaxed with a heat gun, I’ll clean the egg with a solvent.
+I generally use odorless mineral spirits or Goo Gone (with a lovely citrus scent); I don’t usually allow the students to do this themselves because such solvents are generally quite flammable and shouldn’t be inhaled.
 I saturate part of a folded tissue or soft paper towel (e.g. Viva), and gently rub it over the surface of the pysanka.
 One needs to be careful here, and not rub too vigorously, as this could rub off dye as well.
-This should remove any residual wax and soot.
+This should remove any residual wax and soot, and will often take off pencil lines, too.
 If the egg has lots of visible pencil lines or excessive soot, it may take a while to get it completely clean.

 If I will be taking the pysanka home to varnish (not my usual practice), I’ll place it in a secure egg carton, out of the reach of students and passers-by, for transportation to my house.